Swap distance minimization shapes the order of subject, object and verb in languages of the world: Methods

 \subsection{The dominant order of subject, object and verb of a language}

-To assign an order of subject, object and verb to a language we follow the traditional approach in typology as in the World Atlas of Linguistic Structures (WALS) and related projects: each language is classified into one of the six possible orders of S, O and V or into the special category "No dominant order" (NDO) to indicate the lack of a dominant order \cite{wals-81,Hammarstroem2016a}.
+To assign an order of subject, object and verb to a language, we follow the traditional approach in typology as in the World Atlas of Linguistic Structures (WALS) and related projects: each language is classified into one of the six possible orders of S, O and V or into the special category ``No dominant order" (NDO) to indicate the lack of a dominant order \cite{wals-81,Hammarstroem2016a}.
 We can obtain such information in two ways: querying the WALS database, available from \url{https://doi.org/10.5281/zenodo.13950591}, or applying a statistical method \cite{wals-s6, Choi2021a, Ehara2025a}.
 If we query the WALS database the problem is that $60.76\%$ of languages in NT do not have information about the dominant order.
-Therefore we must use a statistical criterion.
+As WALS does not have information about the dominant order for all languages in our datasets, we must use a statistical criterion to obtain that information for all of them.

 The traditional statistical criterion is as follows \cite{Choi2021a}.
 Consider the ratio $\rho = p_2/p_1$, where $p_i$ is the frequency of the $i$-th most frequent order.
 Consider also a threshold $\rho_0$.
 By definition $0 \leq \rho \leq 1$.
 If $\rho \geq \rho_0$ then the language is classified as lacking a dominant order (NDO); if $\rho < \rho_0$ then the most frequent order is the dominant order. \cite{wals-s6, Choi2021a} chose $\rho_0 = 1/2$ while \cite{Ehara2025a} investigated the effect of $\rho_0$ and found that $\rho_0 \geq 0.5$ warrants an accuracy of $80\%$ or greater in guessing the information about the dominant order of S, O and V in the WALS database.
 We choose $\rho_0 = 0.5$ for consistency with \cite{wals-s6, Choi2021a}.
 If the analysis is restricted to languages having a dominant order, it turns out that the most frequent order and the dominant order agree for $85.7\%$ of the languages in the New Testament dataset \cite[Table 2]{Oestling2015a}.
 Therefore, the statistical approach gives results that are consistent with the WALS database.